Skip to content

 Background & Motivation

-Background: Multimodal deep learning has achieved significant progress in healthcare, marketing, and embodied intelligence, yet deployed systems frequently encounter samples with one or more missing modalities due to sensor failures, heterogeneous acquisition protocols, or transmission errors.
+Background: Multimodal deep learning has made significant progress in fields such as healthcare, marketing, and embodied AI.
+However, in practical deployment, samples often lack one or more modalities due to sensor failure, differing acquisition protocols, or transmission errors.

 Limitations of Prior Work:

-3. Existing dynamic fusion methods (QMF, DynMM, PDF) primarily address intra-modal noise (low fidelity) and cannot detect inter-modal semantic misalignment.
+3. Existing dynamic fusion methods (QMF, DynMM, PDF) primarily focus on intra-modal noise (low fidelity) and cannot detect inter-modal semantic misalignment.

-Key Challenge (discarding-imputation dilemma): Discarding missing modalities sacrifices task-relevant information → performance drops; imputing missing modalities may introduce task-irrelevant noise or semantic errors → performance also drops.
-Both strategies have inherent shortcomings, and no mechanism exists to dynamically trade off between them.
+Key Challenge (Discarding-Imputation Dilemma): Discarding missing modalities loses task-relevant information → performance degradation; imputing missing modalities may introduce task-irrelevant noise or semantic errors → performance degradation.
+Both approaches have drawbacks, and a dynamic trade-off mechanism is missing.

-Key Insight: Rather than choosing one strategy, DyMo dynamically evaluates whether each recovered modality is "worth fusing"—accepting it if recovery increases task-relevant information (positive reward) and rejecting it if recovery introduces noise or misalignment (negative reward).
+Key Insight: Rather than a binary choice, Ours dynamically evaluates whether each recovered modality is "worth fusing"—accepting it if the recovery increases task-relevant information (positive reward) and rejecting it if it introduces noise or misalignment (negative reward).

 Method